Obtaining a Trap for Wild/Stray Animals

 Domestic dogs may be trapped by an ACO for situations regarding general nuisance, such as running at large, injured or sick animals, aggressive dogs, to meet quarantine requirements, or for other situations deemed necessary by the ACO.
 The ACO will investigate complaints and if necessary, will set a trap at the owner’s request.
 Traps will be monitored and maintained daily by the ACO.
 The citizen will be required to notify the ACO during normal business hours if an animal becomes trapped.

-Wild animals, including but not limited to skunks, raccoons, opossum, groundhogs, will be directly trapped by an ACO only when a situation involves an obviously sick or injured animal, to satisfy a quarantine, or in a situation where direct physical property damage is occurring.
+Wild animals, including but not limited to skunks, raccoons, opossums, groundhogs, will be directly trapped by an ACO only when a situation involves an obviously sick or injured animal, to satisfy a quarantine, or in a situation where direct physical property damage is occurring.

 Citizens with other nuisance issues concerning a wild animal will be referred to available private nuisance animal abatement contractors.
 Captured animals will be picked up by ACO.